 If you don’t follow SEO best practices, your content won’t receive as much attention as it could.

-Whether it is content for a blog or a website when you write a high-quality post, you want to maximize exposure for it – right?
+Whether it is content for your lifestyle blog or law firm’s website when you write a high-quality post, you want to maximize exposure for it – right?
 And yes, when it comes to the internet, content is king!
 If you post relevant, helpful, and engaging content, they won’t go unnoticed.
 But the number of viewers can vary hugely depending on how well your posts are optimized for search engines.

 Becoming a hit online, and reeling in traffic involves many aspects.
 And one of the major players in the area is SEO.

-Now, the importance of SEO is not something new.
+Now, the importance of SEO is not something new and the stats are there to prove it.
 However, beginners tend to make the mistake that all they have to do is install an SEO plugin or increase their hosting speed.
 When in reality, creating a website and adding an SEO plugin won’t help improve the visibility of your website in search engines.
 Users need to do a lot more optimization for proper SEO implementation.
 And so, in this article, we will discuss an SEO Guide To Optimizing Your Posts In WordPress.

 Don’t Limit Your Posts To One Keyword

 What most people understand by keyword integration, is implementing a focus keyword into the blog post, as much as 1% of the word strength.
 This is true, but it will only help you to rank against one word.
 What if a potential customer searches for a synonym for that word?
 Or what if they search for a phrasal keyword, commonly known as a long tail keyword.

 It is also good practice to incorporate multiple focus keywords into your content along with their synonyms.
 This will improve your chances of ranking much better in search engines.

 Focus On The Title As Much As The Content